-- $\circ$ Adjusted ROCE measures the return on capital employed. - Hedging Effectiveness compares fixed-term agreements and spot agreements. - o Daily G&A refers to the reduction in general and administrative costs per ship day available. - Daily direct operating costs to be calculated as the percentage reduction or increase in annual average daily direct operating costs. - o CO2 per ton-mile owned, bareboat, and operated in the spot market to be calculated as the percentage reduction in average CO2 emissions per ton-mile.
+- o Adjusted ROCE3 measures the return on capital employed. - o Hedging Effectiveness compares fixed-term agreements and spot agreements. - o Daily G&A refers to the reduction in general and administrative costs per ship day available. - o Daily direct operating costs to be calculated as the percentage reduction or increase in annual average daily direct operating costs. - o Environmental impact of the owned, bareboat, and operated in the spot market fleet- to be calculated as the percentage reduction in average CO2 emissions per ton-mile.